sbg/sevenbridges-r/README.md

 The best place to ask questions about the sevenbridges package is the [mailing list](https://groups.google.com/forum/#!forum/sevenbridges-r).

 - __Q__: Does this package support Seven Bridges' API v1 which was not CWL compatible?<br />
   __A__: No. This package only supports API v2 +.
 For API v1, please check out the [sbgr](https://github.com/road2stat/sbgr) package.
-Note that API v1 and associated legacy project types will be deprecated.
+Note that API v1 and associated legacy project types will be deprecated eventually.

 - __Q__: Which version of the Common Workflow Language (CWL) is supported?<br />
   __A__: We support draft 2 and are making progress on supporting draft 3.